Ceibal project: On-launch Ceibalita

-Also called "Marcianita", this version was very limited with a very slow processor and a total of 300 MB of RAM, the storage was around 1-2 GBs, it was mostly white with green details.
+Also called "Marcianita", this version was very limited, with a very slow processor and a total of 300 MB of RAM.
+The storage was around 1-2 GBs.
+It was mostly white with green details.

 Hardware

 This model was white with a logo on the lid composed of a circle on top of an X, both encrusted on the lid and being of random colors.

-It had a green membrane keyboard that was pretty similar to any other laptop keyboard, with the exception of having all the F1 through F12 keys replaced with symbols that indicated their new functions as well as some other minor changes.
+It had a green membrane keyboard that was similar to any other laptop keyboard, with the exception of having all the F1 through F12 keys replaced with symbols that indicated their new functions as well as some other minor changes.

-It had a simple mouse pad with 2 buttons, one with an X and one with an O as symbols, unlike most modern mousepads, it didn't accept more than one input at once and could not perform gestures like tap-and-hold or double finger swiping.
+It had a simple mouse pad with two buttons, one with an X and one with an O as symbols.
+Uunlike most modern mousepads, it did not accept more than one input at once, and could not perform gestures like tap-and-hold or double finger swiping.

-It had 2 sets of 4 buttons at each side of the screen, with the left one being a single piece d-pad and the other side having 4 buttons, with the symbols X, O, a checkmark symbol and a triangle, these were apparently made for playing games but they were fairly unwieldy due to the screen's width and weight.
+It had two sets of four buttons at each side of the screen, with the left one being a single piece d-pad and the other side having four buttons, with the symbols X, O, a checkmark symbol and a triangle.
+These were apparently made for playing games, but were fairly unwieldy due to the screen's width and weight.

-It sported 2 speakers, both at the sides of the screen and above each set of buttons, the microphone was located right below the screen, the earphone jack was located at the right border of the case, on the screen's side.
+It had two speakers, both at the sides of the screen and above each set of buttons, the microphone was located right below the screen, the earphone jack was located at the right border of the case, on the screen's side.

-The top left and right of the screen had 2 green antennas that when withdrawn fitted perfectly with the rest of the case, these antennas concealed a pair of USB ports.
-The computer could not be "closed" without hiding the antennas first.
+The top left and right of the screen had two green antennas that when withdrawn fitted perfectly with the rest of the case.
+These antennas concealed a pair of USB ports.
+The computer could not be closed without hiding the antennas first.